Frequently-Asked Questions (FAQs)

 Are you a charter school?

 No, we are not a charter school.
-Established by the Indiana General Assembly in 1988, the Indiana Academy is a public high school accredited by the Indiana Department of Education as a Freeway School.
+Established by the Indiana General Assembly in 1988, the Indiana Academy is a public high school accredited by the Indiana Department of Education.

 Do you have clubs or sports?

 Absolutely!
 The Academy offers IHSAA sports as well as over 50 different clubs and social organizations.
 We have special events every week, not to mention activities like student parliament, jazz band, anime club, Science Olympiad, ultimate frisbee, yoga, quidditch club, basketball, soccer, swimming, and much, much more.
 Students can also participate in intramural athletics, and a variety of other extracurricular activities.
 There’s always a lot to do!